whscienceteacher/whscienceteacher.github.io/README.md

 [Bacteria Plate Streaking](/streaking/) - **Biology** - Students practice the procedure of streaking a plate to isolate a bacteria culture.
 Heavy inspired by [this excellent simulation](http://learn.chm.msu.edu/vibl/content/streakplate.html) out of Michigan State University that unfortunately doesn't work well for remote learning because it requires  flash.
 A request of my wife's.

+[Codon Chart](/codonchart/) - **Biology** - Not really a measurement or problem but a tool.
+Quick interactive version of a circular codon chart.
+It helps students learn how to read the static version since it gives visual feedback about which amino acid you are selecting.

 [DNA to Protein](/dnatoprotein/) - **Biology** - Students Transcribe and Translate a sequence of DNA and then see the amino acid chain fold into a protein.
 The app keeps track of how many they complete in case you want to use it for homework.
 You can either use randomly generated sequences or four built in segments taken from the four subparts of hemoglobin.
 Once students complete all four protein subparts, they can see the assembly of the whole protein.
 Sickle celled hemoglobin is also shown so they can compare how a point mutation changes the shape of the final protein and cell.
 There is also a [version for practice without hemoglobin](/dnatoprotein/practice/) and a [practice version with much shorter sequences.](/dnatoprotein/practice/mod/)

 [Gel and Restriction Enzymes](/gelre/) - **Biology** - An old request of my wife's - Two simulations.
 The first is using restriction enzymes without sticky ends.
 The second is moving DNA segments a la gel electrophoresis.
 Keeps track of how many you have done.